Autologous PRP · Physician-Administered · Regulated Medical Procedure

 Penile Shaft (Corpus Cavernosum)

-The two cylindrical chambers that fill with blood during erection.
-PRP injected here aims to stimulate new capillary formation and improve tissue elasticity, supporting firmer erections.
+The paired erectile chambers that fill with blood during arousal.
+PRP injected here may stimulate new capillary formation and improve tissue elasticity, aiming to support stronger and more complete erections.

 Glans (Penile Head)